 First, the 'value added and its components by activity' data from the Organization for Economic Cooperation and Development (OECD) are used to identify the industrial structure of each country.
 All the data are in constant prices to exclude the price factor, and the base year is 2015.
 When comparing data between countries, the values are converted from domestic currency into U.S. dollars by using the official exchange rate in 2015.
 In the case of South Korea, the data from the Korean Statistical Information Service (KOSIS) are also used since the data from the OECD is not sufficiently subdivided by sectors.
 The GHG inventory data from the United Nations Framework Convention on Climate Change (UNFCCC) is the primary source of national GHG emissions.
 In the case of the U.K., Germany and France, all detailed values for each subcategory can be obtained from UNFCCC's data.
-For South Korea, the data reported to the UNFCCC does not contain detailed contents.
-However, apart from this, South Korea produce and announce detailed GHG emissions statistics based on the same guidelines of UNFCCC.
+For South Korea, the data from the Ministry of Environment is also used.
+As South Korea is a Non-Annex I country of the framework, the data reported to the UNFCCC does not contain detailed contents.
+However, apart from this, South Korea produce and announce detailed GHG emissions statistics based on the same guidelines of UNFCCC2.
 All the energy-related statistics are from the International

-&lt;sup>2 IPCC (2006), Guidelines for National Greenhouse Gas Inventories
+2 IPCC (2006), Guidelines for National Greenhouse Gas Inventories